 Coare Street, which is formed predominantly by terraced residential properties, is located to the north of the site and dissects the school campus.
-The northern side is not part of this application but there are proposals for the erection of retirement living housing and extra care retirement accommodation for older people, which the Council has resolved to approve under planning ref; 18/4540M, subject to a completion a s106 legal agreement.
+The northern side is not part of this application but there are proposals for the erection of retirement living housing and extra care retirement accommodation for older people currently being considered under planning ref; 18/4540M.
 Further to the north, the rest of the Westminster Road campus is being developed for housing.

 To the east of the site, Pownall Street and Tunnicliffe Street bound the site and accommodate further residential properties.
-The site benefits from vehicular and pedestrian accesses from Cumberland Street, Coare Street and Pownall Street.
+The site benefits from vehicular and pedestrians accesses from Cumberland Street, Coare Street and Pownall Street.

-Within the site itself, there are 2 principal listed buildings comprising of the original school (now library) and Headmasters House and lodge.
+Within the site itself, there are 2 principal listed buildings comprising of the original school (now library) and Headmasters House and the lodge.
 There are also a number of pre-1948 curtilage listed elements: the extensive stone walls around the perimeter of the site, the main school building circa 1911, the Science block and the cricket pavilion (both 1930s).
-At the centre of the site, enclosed by buildings to the north, the vehicular driveway, mature attractive trees and stone walls, is the cricket pitch.
+At the centre of the site, enclosed by buildings to the north, the vehicular driveway, mature attractive trees and stone walls, is the school cricket pitch.

-Buildings on the site are predominantly 2 storeys, however the arts block is 3 storeys on the Westminster Road side.
+Buildings on the site are predominantly 2 storeys, however the arts block is 3 storey on the Westminster Road side.
 The former library and the original school building are characterised by steeply pitched roofs, whilst the main school building is laid out in a 'U' plan with shallower, hipped roofs.

 To the south of the main school buildings the site is relatively flat, but there is a change of level north of the buildings on Coare Street and to a lesser degree on Westminster Road, with the stone boundary wall retaining the site.
 The change in level on Coare Street is circa 5 metres, with the school building perched above and more modern additions on the rear of the main building and immediately behind the library constructed into the slope.
-The Coare Street side has a pedestrian bridge that links the two sites, which is currently in the process of being removed.
+The Coare Street side has a pedestrian bridge that links the two sites.